Frequently Asked Questions on REACH by Industry

 Uses Contained in the Carbon black Dossier

 The “Uses” contained in the Carbon Black Consortium’s REACH dossier and written in “CB4REACH SIEF Information Letter 3” were determined using version 1.2 of the “Guidance on information requirements and chemical safety assessment Chapter R.12: Use descriptor system.”
-This document was published by the ECHA in May 2008 and remains the latest version of the R.12 guidance to date.
-The “Use Descriptors” incorporated in the Consortium’s Carbon Black dossier that was submitted and accepted by ECHA include the IU (Identified use), SU (Sector of use), PC (Chemical product category) and Process category (PROC) as defined in this document.
+This document was published by ECHA in May 2008 and remains the latest version of the R.12 guidance to date.
+The “Use Descriptors” incorporated in the Carbon Black joint registration dossier that was submitted and accepted by ECHA include the IU (Identified use), SU (Sector of use), PC (Chemical product category) and Process category (PROC) as defined in this document.

 Section R.12.6 of the above ECHA document states "For dangerous substances processed into articles, the manufacturer or importer of the substances may find it necessary to specify which types of articles are covered in the CSA and ESs."
 Since Carbon Black is not considered as a dangerous product the AC (Article Category) is not included in the Carbon Black dossier.